Diocese of Cleveland: Early history

 During the 17th century, present day Ohio was part of the French colony of New France.
 The Diocese of Quebec, had jurisdiction over the region.
+However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.

 In 1763, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution, the Ohio area became part of the new United States.
-For Catholics, Ohio was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.
+After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
+In 1787, the Ohio area became part of the Northwest Territory of the United States.
+Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

-In 1808.
-Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
-Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking the entire state of Ohio from the Diocese of Bardstown.
+In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new state of Ohio along with the other midwest states.
+Pope Pius VII on June 19, 1821, erected the Diocese of Cincinnati, taking all of Ohio from Bardstown.

 Diocese of Cleveland

 1840 to 1870

 Pope Pius IX erected the Diocese of Cleveland on April 23, 1847, with territory taken from the Archdiocese of Cincinnati.
-At that point, the diocese included counties going west to Toledo, Ohio, and south to Youngstown, Ohio.
-He named Reverend Louis Rappe as the first bishop of Cleveland.
+At that point, the diocese included counties going west to Toledo and south to Youngstown He named Reverend Louis Rappe as the first bishop of Cleveland.

 When Rappe took office, the diocese contained 42 churches and 21 priests; the first and only Catholic church in Cleveland was St. Mary's on the Flats.
 He soon established the city's first parochial school, which doubled as a chapel.